harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 5.31 so I didn't just break it, the version I committed a couple of hours ago also had this issue, I just hadn't noticed yet.
 Damn.

 5:41 okay, it was changing the ifs to elifs in user_input.
 Fixed now.
 Still means I might have the issue of bleedthrough, but at least it basically functions again.
 A better midpoint.

+7.56pm I need a day counter.
+Certain plot events happen at certain points, maybe it runs over the course of a week?
+So to solve the mystery or w/e, you need to do everything in enough time.
+Which also means I need activities/etc that can kill time and make that harder, because right now all there is is looking at things.

+Still kinda like the idea of giving the locations map coords and calculating distance for approximated travel times (per time_of_day segment).